sinastiller/memory-card-game/README.md

 * [SheCodes](https://gradients.shecodes.io/) to add a background using linear-gradient.
 * [Convertio](https://convertio.co/download/) and [CloudConvert](https://cloudconvert.com/jpg-to-webp) to convert images to .webp .
 * [She Codes](https://generators.shecodes.io/css-box-shadow-generator) to generate the box-shadow for .card.
+* [CSS Tricks](https://css-tricks.com/advanced-css-animation-using-cubic-bezier/) helped me to understand using the effect cubic-bezier when rotating a card.

 ## [Credits](#credits)